 The Precision Fit, for which this model is adored so much, is mandatory for any fell running shoe.
 Next, to speak about the overall material- there are two base materials: the synthetic textile and the imported rubber sole.
 In the upper sole, the presence of breathable mesh keeps the foot well ventilated and dry at all times; the importance of a hygienic dryness while running through extremely hot or humid terrain is in no need for explanation.

 This shoe model retains its famous lugs at 8mm, sporting a drop of 6mm creating a double-crown.
 Excellent traction in muddy and/or wet grass slopes.
 You are surely going to love is the mud claw lugs in the outsole portion.
 Let the mud and morass stay on the road, not on your shoe.

 The lowest price of this range is very affordable where the higher ranging models are perfect for professional runners only.
 Moreover, the shoes are lightweight in comparison to its exceptional off-road running qualities.

 5. Salomon S-Lab Speed

 A lion does not need to roar to prove its fierceness but rather it's the reminiscence of its viciousness in our mind that sustains its significance.
 Salomon doesn’t need to do the same too as we know, what to expect from them.Read more

 Great for uptempo running and various Fell track surfaces due to a low shoe base and lightweight construction.
-The quality and durability of a shoe is based on every material used.
+The quality and durability of a shoe is based on the material used.
 The Lace pocket and Endofit are two features that have taken good ratings among the users.
 The lace pocket is a feature to definitely fall in love with.

 The shoe definitely does not fit into the same category as cost effective but when considering it's overall quality you have a solid reason to spend your bucks.